By Thomas Hill

 Innovation for a smooth checkout is one of the five key drivers of the Kx RII.
 Speeding up the checkout process is critical to delivering customer experience and loyalty.
 A consumer surveyed for the RII said:

 I really like technology for things like contactless payment or stored payment details to make my whole shopping experience quicker and easier.

 There is plenty more space for innovation in this area as the Amazon Go model suggests.
 Checkout and payment methods will continue to be critical in 2018.
-All for the same single reason – make it as quick and simple for a shopper to check-out, whether in store or online.
-Amazon have shone a spotlight on the frictionless checkout experience, and the big retailers are clamoring to deliver this better than their rivals.
+All for the same single reason – make it as quick and simple for a shopper to check-out, whether in-store or online.
+Amazon has shone a spotlight on the frictionless checkout experience, and the big retailers are clamoring to deliver this better than their rivals.
 Expect to see plenty more innovation in and around checkout in 2018.
-Whilst not yet giving details, it is clear that Tesco are looking at checkout-free technology.
+Whilst not yet giving details, it is clear that Tesco is looking at checkout-free technology.